hackeryarn/daily-reading-notes/posts/getting-to-yes/day1.md

 link: https://amzn.to/2P4fWyU
 ---

-is a negotiation.
+We negotiate every day.
+Everything from a pay raise, to what to have for dinner is a negotiation.
 The only thing that changes is the stakes.

 We generally view negotiations as having two outcomes.
 Either we give something